b2evolution/b2nivo_plugin/README.md

+# b2nivo Plugin

+## Not official

 Some errors in the plugin were fixed by the b2evolution team but this plugin is **not** officially supported by the b2evolution team.

+## Download

+You can download the packaged plugin from: http://plugins.b2evolution.net/b2nivo-plugin

 ## Instructions: